onqtam/headjack/src/improved_infrastructure.md

 for search engines to rank modern dynamic & single page apps they need to render them server-side - this can be skipped if data is decoupled from presentation and if the ranking engine is simply listening for document updates.
 They also currently cache the entire pages - just like an archival service.
 Massive benefits in a push vs a pull system for crawlers & indexers

+focus more on the separation of actual data and the presentation layer for archiving?

 # Code as addressable data